home-assistant/home-assistant.io/source/getting-started/z-wave-device-specific.markdown

 These devices require a network key to be set for the Z-Wave network before they are paired.
 This key is set in OpenZwave's `options.xml` which is located in OpenZWave's directory.
 This should also be the same directory as `config_path:` in your `configuration.yaml`.
 If it's not, make sure you have the same values in all the files you are using.
 The option is commented out by default in `options.xml` and is a default key.
 Make your own unique key.
 The key is in Hexadecimals.
 It is best to pair these devices in OpenZWave Control Panel or other Z-wave tool that can show you logs while pairing.
 Home Assistant show logs from zwave too and it is `OZW.log` in the Home Assistant config directory.
 You should see communication from the node with lines starting with `info: NONCES` in `OZW.log` when the device is paired secure successfully.
-If you use Open Zwave Control Panel to Pair, test the device before you save the configuration.
+If you use Open Zwave Control Panel to pair, test the device before you save the configuration.
 Make sure you copy the newly saved `zwcfg_[home_id].xml`into your Home Assistant configuration directory.